alexa-labs/workshop-in-skill-purchasing/lab-2-guide.md

                     },
     ```
     As you can see in the JSON snippet, you are defining the name of the intent, the slots (there are none for this intent), and the sample utterances which teach Alexa how to recognize someone is intending to trigger this intent.
-1. Repeat this process to add the CancelPurchaseIntent
+1. Copy and paste the following after the BuyHintIntent to add the CancelPurchaseIntent:
     ```
                     {
                         "name": "CancelPurchaseIntent",